skypjack/entt/docs/md/entity.md

 Handles are also implicitly convertible to const handles out of the box but not the other way around.<br/>
 A handle stores a non-const pointer to a registry and therefore it can do all the things that can be done with a non-const registry.
-On the other hand, a const handles store const pointers to registries and offer a restricted set of functionalities.
+On the other hand, const handles store const pointers to registries and offer a restricted set of functionalities.

 This class is intended to simplify function signatures.
 In case of functions